prasad3110c/hello-world/README.md

 # hello-world
 First repository
-These are changes in branches to be merged with master
+These are changes in branch to be merged with master